Faculty Areas of Supervision

 Prospective applicants should look closely at the research interests specified by the professors in their personal web pages.
 These will provide the clearest idea of the kinds of research topics that are supervised at the EUI.
 It should not be assumed that the interests listed are the only topics those professors will supervise, but they should serve as a useful guide.
 Specific research interests of the professors who are available to supervise new researchers are set out below.

 In the application form you are encouraged to list the names of potential supervisors for your research.
 Faculty members will then become aware that you consider them as potential supervisors.
 However, you should not contact them and ask them for advice, as this could undermine the competitiveness and fairness of our selection procedure.

-Gábor Halmai, Professor of Comparative Constitutional Law.
-Research themes: Comparative constitutional law; International human rights law; Globalization of constitutionalism; Constitutional-making in democratic transitions; Comparative judicial review; Transitional justice; Religious rights; Freedom of expression.
+- Gábor Halmai, Professor of Comparative Constitutional Law.
+Research themes: Comparative constitutional law; Globalization of constitutionalism; Constitutional-making in democratic transitions; Comparative judicial review; Transitional justice; Religious rights; Freedom of expression.

-Martijn Hesselink, Professor of Trasnational Law and Theory.
+- Martijn Hesselink, Professor of Transnational Law and Theory.
 Research Themes: European private law; private law theory; transnational law and justice; transnational law and democracy; critical approaches to law.

-Jürgen Kurtz, Professor of International Economic Law.
-Research themes: International economic law including the World Trade Organization and bilateral and regional trade and/or investment agreements, Legal hermeneutics and jurisprudential borrowing in public international law, Political economy, Development theory.
+- Jürgen Kurtz, Professor of International Economic Law.
+Research themes: International economic law including the World Trade Organization and bilateral and regional trade and/or investment agreements, Legal hermeneutics and jurisprudential borrowing in public international law, Political economy, Deelopment theory.

-Mathias Siems, Professor of Private Law and Market Regulation (from January 2019).
+- Mathias Siems, Professor of Private Law and Market Regulation.
 Research themes: Corporate and Securities Law; Comparative Law; European Private Law; Private International Law; Law & Economics; Empirical Legal Studies.